-Learning and memory: The role of neo-neurons revealedMay 22nd, 2012 in Neuroscience /
+Learning and memory: The role of neo-neurons revealedMay 22, 2012 in Medicine & Health / Neuroscience

 (Medical Xpress) -- Researchers at the Institut Pasteur and the CNRS have recently identified in mice the role played by neo-neurons formed in the adult brain.
 By using selective stimulation the researchers were able to show that these neo-neurons increase the ability to learn and memorize difficult cognitive tasks.
 This newly discovered characteristic of neo-neurons to assimilate complex information could open up new avenues in the treatment of some neurodegenerative diseases.
 This publication is available online on the Nature Neuroscience journal's website.